23. A GOVERNMENT IN TRUTH

 For peace in this world we will have to give up the idea that everyone is potentially equal.
 Not everyone is the same as you are.
 Nature has demonstrated this principle to us in ways that have not always been kind.
 Wars, crime, starvation, murder, and genocide continue to plague the current history of mankind.
 Even though the case could be made that conditions are improving, how can we design a government that will be "just" in the sense that it will heal the ills of society under present conditions if people cannot believe in the Science that will do it.

-The Evolution of Society
+The evolution of society

-undeveloped.
+We have noted how clans of people have dramatically increased their mental and/or physical capabilities over generations by traditions that have sexually ignored the incapable or undeveloped.
 Yet today, the majority of our capable young people wait till they are in their late twenties or thirties until they finally feel able to provide an environment suitable for raising a couple of children.
 Often it is the individuals who cannot keep their family together, cannot house themselves, and, sometimes, cannot even feed themselves, (the "most incapable") who have the greatest number of children.
 The problems of mankind can be solved by methods modified by the intelligence and kindness of modern man.
 All evolution naturally progresses by preventing the progeny of the incompetent from increasing rather than selecting successful individuals by design.
 The selection of successful individuals should be a part of our working society.
-Social success should select them and make them recognizable early in their development.
-The selection of successful individuals should be a part of our working society.
-Social success should select them and make them recognizable early in their development.
+This is called "meritocracy" and is used in many societies including the military.

 The Officials of Government